Continual Causality

 Bridge Overview

-We aim to bring together the fields of continual learning and causality in a AAAI-24 bridge program called Continual Causality.
+We aim to bring together the fields of continual learning and causality in our recurring AAAI-25 bridge program called Continual Causality.
 Both fields research complementary aspects of human cognition and are fundamental components of artificial intelligence if it is to reason and generalize in complex environments.
-Despite some recent interest in bringing the two fields together, including our AAAI-23 bridge program of the same title, it is currently unclear how causal models may describe continuous streams of data and, vice versa, for continual learning to exploit learned causal structure.

-With this bridge program, we aim to continue our first steps towards a unified treatment of these fields and to provide the space for learning, discussions, and to connect and build a diverse community.
-The activities range from traditional tutorials and real-world application sessions on the educational side, invited vision talks and contributed ones based on submitted papers, to a panel and breakout discussions.
-All materials will be publicly disseminated as a foundation for the community, and the respectively discussed ideas, challenges and prospects will be aggregated to foster continued exchanges beyond AAAI-24
+In this third edition of our bridge program, we aim to take further steps towards a unified treatment of these fields and continue to provide the space for learning, discussions, and to connect and build a diverse community.
+The activities range from traditional tutorials on the educational side, invited vision talks and contributed ones based on submitted papers, to interactive sessions related to a novel hosted challenge, a speakers panel and community breakout discussions.
+All materials will be publicly disseminated as a foundation for the community, and the respectively discussed ideas, challenges and prospects will be aggregated to foster continued exchanges beyond AAAI-25.

-• The call for participation outlines how to contribute to the vision and actively join the bridge efforts (submission deadline for 2024 has passed).
+- The call for participation outlines how to contribute to the vision and actively join the bridge efforts.

 Bridge Perspectives and Areas of Focus